stephaneghozzi/perso/content/home/projects/items/surveillance-portfolio-assistant.md

 _build:
     render: never
 ---
-an R script package to implement the SPA algorithm and demonstrate it in a Shiny application
+an R package to implement the SPA algorithm and demonstrate it in a Shiny application